nagyistge/microservice-at-scale-paxos-stream-light/README.md

 - Eat all your competition, Out-Hype them with something that has all the constantly updated list of buzzwords, and our top tier Marketing team is always on the move.

 # STAR THAT PROJECT NOW AND GET THE BENEFIT OF BEING CONTACTED BY MILLIONS OF LINKEDIN ROBOTS

+## Disclaimer

+This project is not yet designed for production use, which is overrated anyway.
+Look, NPM has many 0.x projects and these javascript devs just do fine so you are not going to be bothered by unreleased / unfinished / unpractical Java API, are you ?